Providing a safe, nurturing environment for at-risk children

-The PATH (Parents As Tender Healers) Curriculum consists of the following sessions: Understanding the Child Welfare System, Impact of Trauma on Children, Effective Discipline for Hurt Children, Cultural Awareness & Expert Panel, as well as CPR & First Aid and Medication Administration.
+The KEY (Knowledge Empowers You) Curriculum consists of the following sessions: Understanding the Child Welfare System, Impact of Trauma on Children, Effective Discipline for Hurt Children, Cultural Awareness & Expert Panel, as well as CPR & First Aid and Medication Administration.

 When and where are the classes held?

-PATH sessions are held at Porter-Leath, 868 Manassas, in Gould Cottage on Saturday mornings from 9:00 AM to 12 Noon.
-At least four PATH courses are completed annually.
-Please call Lisa Arnold at 901-577-2500 ext 1179 for more details on PATH or to register for the next session.
+KEY sessions are held at Porter-Leath, 868 Manassas, in Gould Cottage on Saturday mornings from 9:00 AM to 12 Noon.
+At least four KEY courses are completed annually.
+Please call Lisa Arnold at 901-577-2500 ext 1179 for more details on KEY or to register for the next session.

 Yes.
-Your husband and household members 18 and older that will give direct care are required to attend PATH.
+Your husband and household members 18 and older that will give direct care are required to attend KEY.

 I am single.
 Can I become a foster parent?

 Single or married adults can become foster parents.